springwolf/springwolf.github.io/docs/behind-the-scenes.md

 ## Putting it all together

-The `AsyncApiService` collects all the channels, schemas and general info and builds the AsyncApi document.
+The `AsyncApiService` collects all the channels, schemas and general info and builds the AsyncAPI document.
 The controller access this services to serve the document to the UI.